DylanParenzee/learn_journ/README.md

 <b>Sunday 19.12.21</b>
 Today I created an in browser random color generator, this project is part of the Udemy course, I tried to do it without any instruction and found it fun to do and fairly simple, after creating the fucntion color generator I veiwed the source code of the Udemy instructor I found there were a few points at which I couldve written cleaner more effiecnt and less repeitive code. uploaded file under /Random Color Generator

+<b>Monday 20.12.21</b>
+Today I learned and practiced;
+- Revision of previous session
+- Keyword "this" utilization with with events
+- Keyboard events
+- Event Objects

+Practiced the above, learning to put utilise the keyword 'this' within Events, challenging at times.